Beyond islands: A free probabilistic approach: Results

 These $Z_n$ partition functions are defined by the boundary condition that consists of alternative JT asymptotic boundaries and the EOW branes.
 They are computed by PSSY based on an earlier calculation by Yang~\cite{yang2019quantum}.
 The results read

-where $y(E)$ is a Boltzmann-type factor that is influenced by the EOW brane, and $\rho(E)$ is the density of states (at the large $N$ limit).
+where $y(E)$ is a Boltzmann-type factor that is influenced by the EOW brane, and $\rho(E)$ is the density of states.
 After normalization with $Z_1^n$.
-We can rewrite it as
+We can rewrite it as the $n^\mathrm{th}$ moment of some distribution,